| Anatomy of Adultery - 15 Steps of Unfaithfulness

 "We'd meet together for coffee before church and just

+talk together."
 "I was having problems with my son and she seemed to

 understand the whole situation so much better than anyone